Can people vaccinated with COVID-19 still spread the coronavirus? | ExBulletin

 Fortunately, for vaccines very Outperform Expectations.
 For example 6.5 million inhabitants of IsraelThe Pfizer-BioNTech mRNA COVID-19 vaccine was found to be 95.3% effective after both injections, over 16 years of age.
 Within two months, of the 4.7 million people who were fully vaccinated, the number of detectable infections was reduced by a factor of 30.Similarly California And TexasOnly 0.05% of fully vaccinated health care workers were COVID-19 positive.

 Vaccine developers have said that in addition to preventing the disease, their vaccine is “Sterilized immunity, ”Vaccination prevents bacteria from even entering the body.
-This sterile immunity means that the vaccinated person will not catch the virus or infect it any further.
-However, it is not necessary to prevent the transmission of bacteria to vaccinated people for the vaccine to be effective.
+This bactericidal immunity means that the vaccinated person does not catch the virus or further infect it.
+However, in order for the vaccine to be effective, it is ineffective.
+Bacteria need to be prevented from infecting vaccinated people.

 The· Soak inactivated polio vaccine, For example Does not stop completely Poliovirus propagates in the human intestine.But that is Very effective It helps prevent catastrophic illness by inducing antibodies that prevent the virus from infecting the brain and spinal cord.good Vaccines provide effective and durable training Due to the body’s immune system, it is ready to initiate an optimal response when it actually encounters a pathogen that causes the disease.